Sarvarian/Aban_v8503_quicksave/README.md

 - Thou shalt own freely.
 - Thou shalt exercise one's own freedom.
 - Thou shalt encourage others to exercise their own.
-- Thou shalt pass freedom forward to end user.
+- Thou shalt pass freedom forward to the end user.

 Note: Free as in freedom and liberty; not price.
 (Freedom of expression; not free beer.)